wuxb45/wormhole/README.md

 Experimental ARM64(AArch64) support has been added.
 The code has not been optimized for ARM64.

 ## NEWS
 * The `whsafe` API is a *worry-free* thread-safe wormhole API.
 At a small cost on each operation, users no longer need to call the `wormhole_refresh_qstate` in any circumstances.
 * `merge` (Merge a new kv with existing kv) and `delr` (delete range) operations have been added.
 They are all thread-safe.

 ## Highlights:
 * Thread-safety: all operations, including `get`, `set`, `inplace-update (inp)`, `del`, `iter-seek`, `iter-peek`, `iter-skip` etc., are thread-safe.
 See `stresstest.c` for more thread-safe operations.
 * Keys can contain any value, including binary zeros (`'\0'`).
 Their sizes are always explicitly specified in `struct kv`.
 * Long keys are welcome!
 The key-length field (`klen` in `struct kv`) is a 32-bit unsigned integer and the maximum size of a key is 4294967295.
 * No background threads or global status.
 Wormhole uses a mix of user-space rwlocks and QSBR RCU to synchronize between readers and writers.
 See below for more details.

 # Build

 ## x86\_64
-Wormhole is developed & tested on x86\_64 Linux and FreeBSD.
+Wormhole supports 64-bit x86\_64 CPUs running Linux, FreeBSD, or Darwin (Mac OS X).
 Clang is the default compiler.
 It can be changed to gcc in `Makefile` (`$ make CCC=gcc`).
-On our testbed Clang usually produces faster code.
+On our testbed, Clang usually produces faster code than GCC.

 To build: